Softmotions/ejdb/README.md

  *  - Queries can be used to update records:
  *       $set Field set operation.
  *           - {.., '$set' : {'field1' : val1, 'fieldN' : valN}}
+ *       $upsert Atomic upsert.
+If matching records are found it will be '$set' operation,
+ *              otherwise new record will be inserted with fields specified by argment object.
+ *           - {.., '$upsert' : {'field1' : val1, 'fieldN' : valN}}
  *       $inc Increment operation.
 Only number types are supported.
  *           - {.., '$inc' : {'field1' : number, ...,  'field1' : number}
  *       $dropall In-place record removal operation.